Report A Traffic Signal Problem

 During business hours, call Traffic Operations at 970-221-6630.
 After hours and weekends, please contact the City of Fort Collins Police at their non-emergency number, 970-221-6540.

 2010 Signal Timing Report

-The primary purpose of the Fort Collins Traffic Signal Timing Program is to improve traffic flow along Fort Collins' major corridors, and improve the efficiency of traffic signal operations.
-Additionally, this program aimes to reduced emissions and fuel consumption in accordance with the requirements of the Congestion Mitigation and Air Quality (CMAQ) funding program.
-The annual benefits from the signal retiming effort (150 traffic signals along 10 major and 5 minor corridors) is estimated to be $17.98 million, after you consider fuel savings and travel delay for the motorists.
+The primary purpose of the Fort Collins Traffic Signal Timing Program is to improve traffic flow along Fort Collins' major corridors and improve the efficiency of traffic signal operations.
+Additionally, this program aims to reduced emissions and fuel consumption in accordance with the requirements of the Congestion Mitigation and Air Quality (CMAQ) funding program.
+The annual benefits from the signal retiming effort (150 traffic signals along 10 major and 5 minor corridors) are estimated to be $17.98 million after you consider fuel savings and travel delay for the motorists.

 - 177 traffic signals

 - 22 non-school related pedestrian crossings

 Our History Of Energy Efficiency